danward79/SomethingInTheBack/readme.md

 - These are routed through a mapper which adds location info.
 This outputs a channel of map[string]interface{}.
 - Data is then published using the MQTT service.
 Which takes a channel of map[string]interface{}.
 - Time packet transmission to keep displays up to date.
-- Sunrise and Sunset MQTT events at -1, 0, +1 hours.
-So an MQTT event at 1 hour before, at sunrise or sunset and one hour after.
+- Sunrise and Sunset MQTT events at -2, -1, 0, +1 hours.
+So an MQTT event at 2 hours, 1 hour before, at sunrise or sunset and one hour after.

 **Using Channels** makes passing data around very easy.
 With a simple multiplexer and use of interfaces it is possible to push data in a similar manner to the publisher.